| Cobalt | |||||

 There has never been a reported case of cobalt deficiency, as so little of it is required in the diet.

-- Strict vegetarians or vegans – since vitamin B12 (cobalamin) is found naturally generally in animal foods in high enough levels, a deficiency of cobalt may occur if vegetarians/vegans do not get sufficient amounts from the plant foods in their diet
+- Strict vegetarians or vegans – since vitamin B12 (cyanocobalamin) is found naturally generally in animal foods in high enough levels, a deficiency of cobalt may occur if vegetarians/vegans do not get sufficient amounts from the plant foods in a vegetarian diet

 People in these groups at risk of deficiency who wish to take a cobalt supplement should talk to a medical professional BEFORE taking it.